jkey-67/spyglass/README.md

  - the right button context menu to set waypoints and destinations in game directly form inside spyglass.
  - filling the jump bridge data from online structures

-### API access ,onitoring and removal
+### API access monitoring and removal
 Please remember to manage your access to all [third-party-applications](https://community.eveonline.com/support/third-party-applications)

-## Usage

- - Manually checking pilot(s) using an EVE client chat channel:
- Type xxx in any chat channel and drag and drop the pilots names after this. (e.g., xxx [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg)).
-Spyglass recognizes this as a request and checks the pilots listed.
- - Checking all pilots in the local system:
-This option must first be activated by checking the Spyglass app menu: Menu > Auto KOS-Check Clipboard.
-To use this feature: click on a pilot in the local pilot list and then type the shortcuts for select-all and copy-selection.
-This places the pilots in local on your clipboard.
-Next switch to the Spyglass app momentarily and back to Eve.
-KOS checking of these pilots will continue in the background.

 ## Intel Rescan

  - Spyglass can look over all of your previous logs to check for intel.
 This is useful in two main cases.
-Firstly when you startup Spyglass but have already had eve running and want to see the intel you have already collected.
+Firstly when you start up Spyglass but have already had eve running and want to see the intel you have already collected.
 Secondly, when changing theme the intel in Spyglass is all reset.
 You can rescan to get it back.
- - By default automatically rescanning is disabled, this is so people don't complain of speed issues.
+ - By default, automatically rescanning is disabled, this is so people don't complain of speed issues.
- - THIS IS VERY SLOW! looking over existing logs can be incredibly time consuming so if you use it, please be patient.
-This is espicaially the case for more characters/chat channels you have.
+ - THIS IS VERY SLOW! looking over existing logs can be incredibly time-consuming so if you use it, please be patient.
+This is especially the case for more characters/chat channels you have.
  - If you want to use thi feature, but find it to be too slow, clear out your chatlogs regularly.

-## KOS Results

-"KOS" status values reported by Spyglass

- - **KOS**: the pilot is known as KOS to the alliance and has been marked as such in the KOS-checker system.
- - **RED by last**: the last player (non-NPC) corp in the pilot's employment history is KOS.
- - **Not KOS**: the pilot is known as NOT KOS to the alliance and has been marked as such in the KOS-checker system.
- - **?
-(Unknown)**: the pilot is not known by the KOS-checker system and there are no hostile corporations in their employment history.

 ## Running Spyglass from Source